Cold Cream

 Method Of Formulation Of Cold Cream

-2) Heat these mixtures in a water bath at about 70°C to get a molter mass.
+1) The desired amount of beeswax and liquid paraffin is taken in a container.2) Heat these mixtures in a water bath at about 70°C to get a molten mass.
 This is known as the oily phase (Mixture A).

-4) With continuous stirring mixture B is added slowly into mixture A until a cream-like consistency is obtained.
+4) With continuous stirring, mixture B is added slowly into mixture A until a cream-like consistency is obtained.

 5) Now, add the required amount of methylparaben and perfume to the formulation.